juliagarant/headless-wp/documentation.md

 `npm install`
 `npm run dev`

-Navigate to --- and upload xml file from the repo
+Navigate to wp admin > tools > import > Wordpress > install > run importer, and upload xml file from the repo.
 That will populate your page with dummy blog posts.

 Create .env.local file within repo.